Export KAR can produce several actors with the same lsid

 Export them as KARs (one-by-one into two KARs)

 --> they get different lsid in the KAR (e.g. 1 and 2), fine

 --> it gets the second's (last) lsid (2)

 Copy/paste any of them, modify the new composite and export it

 --> it still gets the last used lsid (2)

 New lsid is generated, apparently, if you drag new actors on canvas.
 Just modifying the existing composites, even copy/paste them does not help.

-#1 Updated by Chad Berkley almost 12 years ago
+Updated by Chad Berkley over 15 years ago

 This is a problem with how we store lsids in the cache.
 The problem is that the generated kar file does not get cached when it is created (although it could be cached later).
 If we store the lsid in the database upon kar creation, it will have to get a new lsid when it is inserted into the cache (because there is no way to know that the object being put into the cache is the same as the one that was created earlier since we lose control of it).
 Another way around this is to ask the user if they wish to get a unique lsid or not.